robado/chika_bot/README.md

 ### `Pip`
 Pip should come when you install Python.
 But if not for some reason you can install it via this [link](https://pip.pypa.io/en/stable/installing/)

-### `pipenv`
+### `virtualenv`
-Pipenv can be installed via this [link](https://pipenv-fork.readthedocs.io/en/latest/install.html#pragmatic-installation-of-pipenv)
+Pipenv can be installed via this [link](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ### `Running bot locally`
 Finally when you have everything installed you can build this project and run locally.
 * This will be updated!
 Currently no instructions on how to run locally!!!

-Firstly create a token.txt where you will store your bots token.
-This file is excluded from GitHub repository because bots have uniques tokens.
+In the file config/.env is stored the Discord bot's token.
 ## Useful links
 * [Discord.py documentation](https://discordpy.readthedocs.io/en/latest/)
 * [Helpful youtube tutorial by Lucas](https://www.youtube.com/watch?v=nW8c7vT6Hl4&list=PLW3GfRiBCHOhfVoiDZpSz8SM_HybXRPzZ)